 If you don’t have the budget to hire a website designer your best option is to create your own.
 Website-building platforms like WordPress and Blogger make it (relatively) easy to set up a blog.
 Be prepared to embark on a steep learning curve as you take on the tutorials involved in getting your blog ‘publish’ ready.

 Write Clear, Engaging Content

 If you have no formal qualifications in writing for the web, it’s not impossible to get started.
 But it helps to have some knowledge on how writing for the internet is different to writing for print publications.
-A short, online course such as Writing for the Web or the Introduction to Creative Writing or the Certificate of Freelance Writing with Australian Online Courses is the perfect way to ensure your content is both engaging and effective in building your audience.
+A short, online course such as The Creative Writing Program or the Certificate of Freelance Writing with Australian Online Courses is the perfect way to ensure your content is both engaging and effective in building your audience.